 Samples are scanned via a custom-developed sample acceptance program that includes automated exclusion based on specific criteria.
 Manual exclusions include poor quality of the blood sample, insufficient volume of blood and/or an unreadable label on the sample tube.
-Automated exclusions include opt-out, no signed form documenting notification of the program, duplicate samples not targeted for replenishment and random exclusion.
+Automated exclusions include opt-out, no signed form documenting notification of the program, duplicate samples not targeted for replenishment, and random exclusion.
 Once a sample passes the necessary criteria, it is accepted by the program.
 Acceptance of a sample triggers the encryption program to assign a unique research ID number to the sample.
 The unique research ID is generated by a Secure Hash Algorithm (SHA-512, National Security Administration).
-SHA-512 generated a unique 128 character (512 bit) code that serves as the unique research ID that links the DNA samples to the de-identified clinical data and resulting genotype data.
+SHA-512 generated a unique 128 character (512 bit) code that serves as the unique research ID that links the DNA samples to the de-identified clinical data and resulting genetic data.
 We have validated that the original medical record number (input) cannot be regenerated from the unique research ID (output).

-With the help of the bioinformatics expertise at Vanderbilt a “mirror image” of the electronic health record (EHR), was created and termed the Synthetic Derivative (SD).
+Leveraging biomedical informatics expertise at Vanderbilt, a “mirror image” of the electronic health record (EHR), was created and termed the Synthetic Derivative (SD).
 The SD is an organized collection of de-identified information extracted from EHRs with content changed by deletion or permutation of all identifiers contained within each record.
-The SD contains ~3.5 million individual records with clinical information for the past 20 years available in a searchable form for more than the past ten years.
-The Synthetic Derivative is scrubbed of HIPAA identifiers with an error rate of ~0.01%.
+The SD contains ~3.5 million individual records with clinical information for the past 20 years available in a searchable form.
+HIPAA identifiers have been scrubbed with an error rate of ~0.01%.
 New clinical data are added to the database as they are created.
-The records in the Synthetic Derivative are labeled with the same 128-digit identifier as the DNA sample to maintain the link between the clinical data and DNA.
+The records in the SD are labeled with the same 128-digit identifier as the DNA sample to maintain the link between the clinical data and DNA.